Capital City Pride

-Capital City Pride in Olympia, Washington is a non-profit organization that hosts LGBT events, the largest of which is the annual two-day Capital City Pride festival and parade, held in June.
+Capital City Pride in Olympia, Washington is a non-profit organization that hosts LGBTQ events, the largest of which is the annual two-day Capital City Pride festival and parade, held in June.
 The festival draws about 15,000 people each year.

 Operations

 The Olympia Pride festival and rally are hosted to celebrate the LGBT communities; to honor civil rights gains in the past year and to highlight youth activists and honor long-time activists for their commitments.
 Entertainment and the pride parade are highlights of the day.
 The Olympia Pride festival has grown over the years and now approximately 12,000 to 15,000 people attend the contemporary pride festivals.
 The festival is funded through private fundraising and sponsorship, grants and tourism promotion funds.

 The organization annual budget is approximately $40,000.

 History

 Organization

 Capital City Pride began as a grass roots organization in 1991.
 By 2000, it began to operate under the auspices of the Olympia Rainbow Center while operating as an independent group with a committee and elected officers.
 The organization expanded their marketing and sponsorship work in 2007 and 2008.

 Since 2020 the organization has been under new management and is slowly transitioning to become OLYWA PRIDE.